 …and they’re off!
-The 2016 Cheltenham Festival of horse racing started yesterday, which means it’s a busy, busy time in the Cotswolds right now!
+We’re in the middle of the 2019 Cheltenham Festival of horse racing, which means it’s a busy, busy time in the Cotswolds right now!

 Over the course of four days of racing action, more than 200,000 people flock to Cheltenham Racecourse to lend their voices to the ‘Cheltenham Roar’ – the infamously deafening cheer that accompanies the start of each race.
 Many more people come to Cheltenham even if they didn’t manage to get a ticket to the races, just to soak up the lively atmosphere in the pubs and bars around the town.

 The Cheltenham Festival kicks off on a Tuesday with Champion Day, during which the most important hurdle race of the year is contested: the Stan James Champion Hurdle.
 This year, a record-breaking 67,934 people attended the first day of the festival!